 “If you fail to plan, you are planning to fail!”

 While those words may seem harsh, in many ways there is a good bit of truth to this logic.
-Personal financial planning — whether you engage a professional or manage your own money — is a tool that leads to more informed financial decision making and hopefully better financial outcomes.
+Personal financial planning — whether you engage a professional or manage your own money — is a tool that leads to more informed financial decision making and hopefully better financial outcomes, this could involve anything from estate planning, retirement planning and taxation, but there are loads of other areas that financial planning covers, so it might be a good idea to do some of your own research.
 Goals force us to determine our desired destination.
 A plan provides us with a road map that will show us how to reach that destination.
 With personal financial planning, those goals are primarily related to accumulating and distributing our wealth and our financial plan provides the details on the steps we will take to be financially successful.
 SMART goals have become the standard for goal setting in all areas and personal finance is no exception.

 If the end result of good financial planning is the achievement of our financial goals, then perhaps the best place to start in our journey is to identify those goals.
 In 1981, George T. Doran published a paper in Management Review titled “There’s a SMART Way to Write Management Goals and Objectives“.
 In it, he introduced the SMART acronym that suggested that well written goals should be: